Julia Sauter: 2022–23 season

 Sauter began the season by finishing eighth at the 2022 Trophée Métropole Nice Côte d'Azur and winning silver at the 2022 Crystal Skate of Romania.
 She was invited to her first Grand Prix event, the 2022 MK John Wilson Trophy, where she placed tenth.
 She then won silver medals at the 2023 Bosphorus Cup and 2023 EduSport Trophy.
-At the EduSport Trophy, Sauter landed her first ever triple lutz in competition at the age of twenty-five.
+At the EduSport Trophy, Sauter landed her first ever triple Lutz jump in competition at the age of twenty-five.

 At the 2023 European Championships in Espoo, Finland, Sauter achieved a top ten finish for Romania, which for the first time would allow two Romanian woman to enter the next year.
 She then went on to win a gold medal at the 2023 Bellu Memorial.

 Sauter set up a GoFundMe page to pay for the travel expenses to go to the 2023 World Championships in Saitama, Japan.
 At the World Championships, Sauter placed twenty-second in the short program and twentieth in the free skate, finishing twentieth overall.